Hua-Pickrell diffusions and differential equations related with pseudo-Jacobi polynomials: A central limit theorem in the freezing case

 Hence,

 and thus, by Section 4.1 of \cite{Sz},

 This, the eigenvalues of $\tilde S$, and the relation in \eqref{covmatrix-hua-trig} yield the claim. \end{proof}

-We finally remark that the covariance matrices $\Sigma$ and $\tilde\Sigma$ in the CLTs \ref{clt-hua-pickrell-alg} and \ref{clt-hua-pickrell-trig} can be computed from the eigenvectors and eigenvalues in Theorem \ref{clt-hua-pickrell-trig} similar to the corresponding results for $\beta$-Hermite, Laguerre, and Jacobi ensembles in \cite{AHV}; see also \cite{DE, GK} for different approaches in the $\beta$-Hermite and Laguerre cases.
+\begin{remarks} \begin{enumerate} \item[\rm{(1)}] The covariance matrices $\Sigma$ and $\tilde\Sigma$ in the CLTs \ref{clt-hua-pickrell-alg} and \ref{clt-hua-pickrell-trig} can be computed from the eigenvectors and eigenvalues in Theorem \ref{clt-hua-pickrell-trig} similar to the corresponding results for $\beta$-Hermite, Laguerre, and Jacobi ensembles in \cite{AHV}; see also \cite{DE, GK} for different approaches in the $\beta$-Hermite and Laguerre cases. \item[\rm{(2)}] We in particular point out in the case of $\beta$-Hermite ensembles and Dyson Brownian motions, the models for dimensions $N+1$ and $N$ are related by well-known interlacing identities, which were used in \cite{GK} to derive an interlacing extension of the freezing CLTs mentioned above in this case.
+This approach leads directly to the covariance matrices $\Sigma$, but not to their inverses and the associated spectra as above.
+Such interlacing couplings for different $N$ are available also for further models like for $\beta$-Jacobi and Hua-Pickrell ensembles; see \cite{AN, AOW} and references there.
+We therefore expect that the freezing CLTs above may be also extended to interlacing extension similar to \cite{GK}. \end{enumerate} \end{remarks}